The Gaudier Ensemble

 As a speaker, he is a well-known voice on Radio 3’s CD Review and at pre-concert talks.
 His third book, The Music-Lover’s Companion to Orchestral Music, will be published in October by Yale University Press.

-Gaudier Guest Musicians for 2019
+Gaudier Guest Musicians in 2019

 Andrea de Flammineis